 - To join forces with various professions associated with food production to the benefit of all who live in Scandinavia

 This changed, however, in 2008 when the Swedish government launched a campaign entitled ‘Sverige: Den nya kulinariska nationen’ (‘Sweden: The New Culinary Nation’).
 Unlike Meyer’s scheme, the aim of this project was to promote New Nordic oversees rather than domestically; in a sense pretending that it was already firmly established at home.
-Of course most Swedes were just as unwilling as the Danes to change their normal way of cooking to a fiddly and expensive alternative.
+Of course most Swedes were just as unwilling as the Danes to change their normal way of cooking.
 Dinners were held at Sweden’s embassies in Berlin and Vienna, with VIPs invited to taste “the new Swedish way of cooking”, the Swedish Embassy in Bucharest contributed to a television programme featuring a Romanian celebrity chef exploring Stockholm’s New Nordic scene, and the Swedish government sponsored programmes from Jamie Oliver’s Jamie Does Stockholm to an episode of Netflix’s Chef’s Table filmed at Fäviken restaurant, deep in the Swedish wilderness, featuring head chef Magnus Nilsson.
-Nevertheless Sweden was failed to take the spotlight away from Denmark.

-Though this one might have failed, the Swedes are not new to culinary experiments.
+It failed, but it reminded Swedes that they were not new to culinary experiments.
 Brännvinsbord (literally ‘schnapps table’) was a buffet of meat and fish popular in the houses of the upper class in Sweden and Finland during the sixteenth century, designed to be an appetiser before the main meal, often some five hours later.
 Nowadays we think of its seventeenth-century successor, the smörgåsbord, as being a main meal in itself.
-But this shift in attitudes only came about during the Stockholm Olympics of 1912 when, struggling to find a “national dish” to serve, restaurants catering for foreign visitors decided to amalgamate a selection of different – but visibly Swedish – ingredients, none of which had the ability to stand out alone, creating one large, memorable dish.
+But this shift in attitudes only came about during the Stockholm Olympics of 1912 when, struggling to find a national dish to serve, restaurants catering for foreign visitors decided to amalgamate a selection of different – but visibly Swedish – ingredients, creating one large, memorable dish.
 The campaign to make the smörgåsbord Sweden’s national dish was picked up in the 1950s by chef Tore Wretman who, with his French training, added a few southern European ingredients and sold it through his internationally successful cookbooks.
 Today the smörgåsbord stands proudly in buffets from New York to Tokyo.